 With strong programs in strings, brass, woodwinds, voice, and jazz, capable pianists are always in high demand.
 Students can choose to develop their collaborative playing through courses in accompanying, piano ensemble, chamber music, jazz ensembles, and participation in large ensembles such as Wind Ensemble and Orchestra.
 Numerous free-lance accompanying opportunities for students also exist within the School of Music and in the Murfreesboro area.

 Each year, several guest artists and clinicians visit MTSU to present concerts and work with students in masterclasses.
-Recent notable guest artists include Robert McDonald (The Juilliard School), Tali Morgulis (University of Houston), Cristina Gerling (Universidade Federal do Rio Grande do Sul, Brazil), Andrew Le (Hope College), and Esther Park. (international prize winner, ETSU).
+Recent notable guest artists include Robert McDonald (The Juilliard School), Tali Morgulis (University of Houston), The Pridonoff Duo, Charles Asche (University of California, Santa Barbara), Cristina Gerling (Universidade Federal do Rio Grande do Sul, Brazil), Andrew Le (Hope College), and Esther Park. (international prize winner, ETSU).

 Murfreesboro is located just 30 minutes from Nashville, offering students a range of opportunities to hear concerts, visit museums, and simply enjoy all that the city has to offer.
 Notable performing groups in Nashville include the Nashville Symphony Orchestra, the Nashville Opera, the Alias Chamber Ensemble, and the Intersection Contemporary Music Ensemble.

 Questions?
 Please feel free to contact the keyboard faculty at any time with any